amcourson/project_2_team_5/project proposal.md

 <strong>PROJECT TITLE:</strong> Event Planning

 <strong> PROJECT DESCRIPTION:</strong> <br>
-This app is an event planning app.
+This app is an event planning app. <br>
-We want users to create a login/ signup
+We want users to login/ signup for creating an event <br>
-We want the be able to create an event and add people to the event We want the user to be able to RSVP for the event and choose an item from the menu We want the user to be able to choose what gift they are bringing that is on the registery As a host I want to be able to add comments
+We want the be able to create an event and add people to the event <br>
+We want the user to be able to RSVP for the event and choose an item from the menu <br>
+We want the user to be able to choose what gift they are bringing that is on the registery <br>
+As a host I want to be able to add comments <br>
-As a user I want to be able to add a picture for the event
+As a user I want to be able to add a picture for the event <br>

 USER STORY: <br>